 Following a strategic review, management concluded that the Company cannot generate adequate risk-adjusted returns in its retail cannabis operations.
 Moreover, the Company does not believe that it can achieve sustainable competitive advantage in the retail cannabis space, competing against larger competitors with a stronger presence in this sector.
-Accordingly, management seeks to divest its retail assets based on receiving appropriate offers.
+Accordingly, management has divested its retail assets.